 Learn more: Problems & Diagnoses Related to ADHD

-The name ‘attention deficit disorder’ was first introduced in 1980 in the third edition of the Diagnostic and Statistical Manual of Mental Disorders, the reference manual for mental illness in the United States.
+The name ‘attention deficit disorder’ was first introduced in 1980 in the third edition of the Diagnostic and Statistical Manual of Mental Disorders, the reference manual used for the diagnosis of mental illness in the United States.
 In 1994 the definition was altered to include three different types of groups: the predominantly hyperactive-impulsive type; the predominantly inattentive type; and the combined type (in the DSM-5, these are now referred to as “presentations”).

 The causes remain unknown, but ADHD can be diagnosed and effectively treated.
 Many resources are available to support families in managing ADHD behaviors when they occur.
 Many professionals and researchers believe neurobiological and genetic elements play an important role in the cause of this condition.
 In addition, numerous social factors such as family conflict and poor child-rearing practices — while not causing the condition — may complicate the course of ADHD and its treatment.